Kubix20/FEUP-COMP/src/README.txt

 DEALING WITH SYNTACTIC ERRORS: Syntactic analysis was done with the goal to collect as many errors as possible.
 Therefore, a recovery mechanism was implemented so as to avoid the parser exiting abruptly.
 This mechanism involves, when encountering an error, trying to skip to a specific token that should isolate the error and allow  the parser to proceed normally, like the error was never there.
 Sometimes, in order to be less specific and try to guarantee even further that the error can be correctly isolated, the parser skips to not necessarily one, but one in a possible set of tokens.
 This recovery mechanism is implemented via Java methods, namely error_skipto, error_skipto_lookahead and error_multskipto (the last one using multiple possibilities for recovery tokens).
 It is used extensively throughout the grammar, but main uses can be found in the Stmt(), Assign(), If() and Call() productions.
 This way, syntactic analysis does not exit after the first error it encounters.

-SEMANTIC ANALYSIS: The compiler enforces and displays an error message whenever the following main semantic rules are not followed:
+SEMANTIC ANALYSIS: The compiler enforces and displays an error message whenever the following semantic rules are not followed:

 Global Declarations:

 	In the global declarations a variable may be only declared and not initialized and in this case it will not have a defined type (unless it is explicitly declared as var[], in which case it will be considered as an array).
 Its type will be later defined when it is first assigned to a value.
 Otherwise the variables can be declared and assigned in a single statement.
+	To initialize an array, the value must be an integer whether it is a function call, integer variable, size or index access of an array.
-	Arrays can be assigned to a value (i.e. a[] = 2) which assigns the value to all of its elements.
+	Arrays can be assigned to a value (i.e. array[] = 2) which assigns the value to all of its elements.
-	Whenever a array is (re)initialized with a [size] statement all elements default to 0.
+	Whenever an array is (re)initialized with a [size] statement all elements default to 0.
-	Index ranges for array accesses are checked.
+	Index ranges for array accesses are checked and must be in bounds.

 	Ex:

 		a; <- undefined type
 		a=[10]; <- first assignment, creates an array with 10 elements a=1; <- sets all elements to 1.
-		b[]; <- unitialized array
+		b[]; <- uninitialized array
-		b=1; <- error, assignment to unitialized array b=[5]; <- ok
+		b=1; <- error, assignment to uninitialized array b=[5]; <- ok
 		b[-1] <- error, index out of bounds